 - 2.21 Priority debts are those debts that should be dealt with first and quickly.
-The Child Poverty Action Group, states: "The criteria for deciding which debts are priorities are for the most part 'objective' the severity of the legal remedies determines the degree of priority.
-If non-payment would give the creditor the right to deprive the client of her/his home, liberty, essential goods and services, that debt will have priority."

-- 2.22 CPAG gives the following as examples of priority debts:

-- Secured loans (e.g., loans that are secured against a debtor's home)

-- Rent arrears

-- Council tax

-- Fines, maintenance and compensation orders

-- Charges for utilities

-- TV licence

-- Tax and VAT

-- National Insurance contributions

-- Hire purchase agreements for goods that are essential for the debtor to retain.

-- 2.23 Awards should be based on the minimum payment required to prevent further action being taken by the creditor during the rest of the academic year.
+The Child Poverty Action Group, states: "The criteria for deciding which debts are priorities are for the most part 'objective' the severity of the legal remedies available to creditors... determines the degree of priority.
+If non-payment would give the creditor the right to deprive the client of her/his home, liberty, or essential goods and services, that debt will have priority."
+Child Poverty Action Group (2012) - 2.22 CPAG (2012) gives the following as examples of priority debts: - Secured loans (e.g., loans that are secured against a debtor's home) - Rent arrears - Council tax - Fines, maintenance, and compensation orders - Charges for utilities - TV licence - Tax and VAT - National Insurance contributions - Hire purchase agreements for goods that are essential for the debtor to retain. - 2.23 Awards should be based on the minimum payment required to prevent further action being taken by the creditor during the rest of the academic year.